atif275/RU-novel/README.md

 # RU-novel

-RU-novel is a web application that allows users to post, write, and read books based on genres.
+RU-Novel is a web application that allows users to post, write, and read books based on genres.

 ## Features